scharf/cv/README.md

-**Software development is an inherent complex and social process.** The systems we create are a reflection of the organizations and the people involved. **Excellent teams develop a set of common principles that are consistent and that reduces complexity.** It does not matter too much what the principles are as long as they fit the system and they are consistent.
+**Software development is an inherent complex and social process.** The systems we create are a reflection of the organizations and the people involved. **Excellent teams develop a set of common principles that are consistent and that reduces complexity.** It does not matter too much what the principles are as long as they fit the system, and they are consistent.

 My power unfolds when I am part of a team where I am in direct contact with the team members in an open communication.
-My interest is to understand a system as a whole and to unfold and share the common vision with the team. **Most of my career, I have seem myself as a technical team coach helping teams to discover the power and knowledge that enables us to build great systems.**
+My interest is to understand a system as a whole and to unfold and share the common vision with the team. **Most of my career, I have seen myself as a technical team coach helping teams to discover the power and knowledge that enables us to build great systems.**

 In order to do that, it is important for me to continue developing code myself.
 I see software development is